kube-green/kube-green/README.md

   <img src="https://github.com/davidebianchi/kube-green/raw/main/logo/logo.png" width="250" >
 </div>

-How many development or demo namespaces remain active on weekends or beyond business hours?
-This is an unnecessary waste of resources and money.

-*kube-green* was born with the aim of finding ways to avoid this kind of waste of resources.
+How many of your dev/preview pods stay on during weekends?
+Or at night?
+It's a waste of resources!
+And money!
+But fear not, <br/> *kube-green* is here to the rescue.

+*kube-green* is a simple k8s addon that automatically shuts down (some of) your resources when you don't need them.

-If you have some other ideas on how to improve our development on kubernetes, please open an issue so we can integrate *kube-green* features!
+Keep reading to find out how to use it, and if you have ideas on how to improve *kube-green*, open an issue, we'd love to hear them!

 ## Install

-To install *kube-green* in the cluster, clone the repository and run
+To install *kube-green* just clone this repository and run:

 ```sh
 make deploy